This page was updated on the 5 March 2021

 The Police and Preston City Council have powers to close businesses that remain open against the government orders.
 Environmental Health can also take action if businesses refuse to implement Covid Secure measures to keep employees and customers safe.

 You can report business you think should be closed using the button below

-See our Covid-19 compliance in business webpages to see enforcement actions taken by Environmental Health
+Please visit our Covid-19 compliance in business webpages to see enforcement actions taken by Environmental Health.

 For details of further restrictions, not affecting businesses, visit our FAQs on local restrictions page.